srijachakilam15/Python-Terminal-Codemate-AI-Hackathon/README.md

 # Python-Based Command Terminal
 This project is a web-based terminal interface created using Python and Flask.
 It allows users to execute basic terminal commands (like `ls`, `cd`, `mkdir`, `rm`) via a web browser.

+Problem Statement
+Develop a fully functioning command terminal that mimics the behavior of a real system terminal.
+The backend of this terminal is built in Python, providing a web-based or command-line interface to execute standard system commands.

+Description
+This project implements a Python-powered terminal emulator capable of executing typical filesystem commands such as ls, cd, mkdir, rm, and pwd.
+It also handles invalid command errors gracefully and integrates system monitoring features to report CPU, memory, and process status.
+The system aims to closely mimic real terminal behavior with efficient and extensible design.

 ## Features